 - Most birth defects form early in pregnancy, often before a woman even knows she is pregnant.

 - Smoking, drinking alcohol, and taking certain medications can contribute to the formation of defects.

 - The most common defects are clefting of the palate and lips, Down Syndrome, and Spina Bifida.

-- Every year, hospitalizations and medical treatment of children with defects costs families and the U.S government over $2.5 billion.
+- Every year, hospitalizations and medical treatment of children with defects cost families and the U.S. government over $2.5 billion.

-- Amniocenteses and ultrasound diagnostic technology can often detect defects before a child is born.
+- Amniocentesis and ultrasound diagnostic technology can often detect defects before a child is born.

 Preventing Birth Defects